Departments

 English

 In our globalised world, English is a key language and serves as a lingua franca.
-English lessons enable pupils to communicate with people from all over the world competently, confidently, openly and with sensitivity to cultural differences.
+English lessons enable students to communicate with people from all over the world competently, confidently, openly and with sensitivity to cultural differences.
 They learn to negotiate a media world based on English, to process information and to assess its relevance and trustworthiness.

 French, Italian and Spanish